Income and employment: poverty by age group and in-work poverty

 In-work poverty

 The proportion of people in poverty in Scotland living in working households has increased over time.
-In 1999-02, fewer than half of children and adults in relative poverty lived in working households (see Chart 2).
+In 2001-04, around half adults in relative poverty lived in working households (see Chart 2).

 The Scottish Government have published a range of resources on working poverty, including on mothers returning to work and what we know about in-work poverty (2019).